 Better than sonotubes.
 The control group of posts set in 12" x 24" sonotubes showed the wall almost immediately deflects upon application of the horizontal load.
 The average load capacity was around 100 lbs at an applied load 48" inches above grade.
 The Sleeve-It™ system group showed significant improvement.
 For Sleeve-It™ the maximum capacity was 1,000 lbs and the wall showed no movement at loads up to 400 lbs.

-For more information on this testing refer to "Sleeve-It Technical Note" listed below.
+For more information on this testing refer to the "Sleeve-It Technical Note".